Emergency response arrangements

 We work closely with Council Services and our partner agencies to ensure we have a regularly updated assessment of an emergency so we can work together to pass on the appropriate information and advice.

 We work hard to ensure that the Council website is kept up to date during emergencies and where emergencies may occur, for example due to poor weather.
-We also tweet and retweet messages on Bradford Council's Twitter account @bradfordmdc.
+We also post and repost messages on Bradford Council's X account @bradfordmdc.
 During an emergency you are also advised to tune in to local radio for the most up to date information.

 Recover